 Signs of a Cheater

-When your partner is hooking up with someone else, you will often notice these telltale signs.
-These are typically not the signs of a cheater who is simply bad in bed.
+You will often notice these telltale signs when your partner is hooking up with someone else.
+These are typically not the signs of a cheater who is bad in bed.
 Most of the time, it’s a sign that your partner has broken up with you and is trying to drag out the dissolution process as long as possible.

 - The person stops answering calls or texts from you and stops visiting your house (this could be a way to avoid conflict while they’re cheating)